aashabtajwar/file-sync-server/doc.md

 1. Login Bug #1.0
 2. Bug #2.0: Both TCP and HTTP server shuts down after receiving a file
 3. Bug #3.0: If TCP client closes connection, server keeps reading endless stream of data.
+4. Bug #4.0: bytes.Buffer is printing a string?? -_- seriously?
+Update on Bug #4.0:  Fixed (it was not a bug, check.
+Because a value of type *bytes.Buffer has a String() method (the method set of *bytes.Buffer contains the String() method), and a value of type bytes.Buffer does not.
+And the fmt package checks if the value being printed has a String() string method, and if so, it is called to produce the string representation of the value.)

 ### Design Decisions